alicht/intro-to-express/README.md

 ## Restful Routing - Intro (10 mins)

-We will use the RESTful (should be familiar for you since Vince introduced it on Monday) standard to build our web apps.
+We will use the RESTful standard to build our web apps.
 Today, we will only cover how to handle GET requests, but we can create callbacks for all types of requests.
 Let's create some routes for our quotes!

 ```javascript
 // set up root route using 'GET' http verb